Politics of Bosnia and Herzegovina: Legislative branch

 Bosnia and Herzegovina did not have a permanent election law until 2001, during which time a draft law specified four-year terms for the state and first-order administrative division entity legislatures.
-The final election law was passed and publicized on 9 September 2001.
+The final election law was passed and publicized in 2001 and amended in 2002.

 House of Peoples

 The House of Peoples includes 15 delegates who serve two-year terms.
 Two-thirds of delegates come from the Federation (5 Croats and 5 Bosniaks) and one-third from the Republika Srpska (5 Serbs).
 Nine constitutes a quorum in the House of Peoples, provided that at least three delegates from each group are present.
 Federation representatives are selected by the House of Peoples of the Federation, which has 58 seats (17 Bosniaks, 17 Croats, 17 Serbs, 7 others), and whose members are delegated by cantonal assemblies to serve four-year terms.
 Republika Srpska representatives are selected by the 28-member Republika Srpska Council of Peoples, which was established in the National Assembly of Republika Srpska; each constituent people has eight delegates, while four delegates are representatives of "others".